You have a lot of supporters who want you to succeed in college!

 Building capacity and scale of the community that works directly with low-income high school students: Strengthening the network for students requires building the capacity of the people who are on the front line working directly with students.
 St. Louis Graduates offers a free Professional Development Institute for professionals who work directly with students.
 The PDI workshops connect counselors with the research base and to a growing network of local professionals.
 PDI is made possible in partnership with Education Plus, Laclede Gas Charitable Foundation and the Norman J. Stupp Foundaiton.

 Cultivating an environment in which all players work in coordination to maximize access to services for a growing number of low-income students: Recognizing that one of the most common barriers to postsecondary enrollment is access to financial resources, St. Louis Graduates created Scholarship Central, an online system that connects scholarships to the students who need them.
-The free portal allows students to complete a common application to connect to more than 50 local scholarship and interest-free loan programs.
-In 2013, over 2,700 applications were received and 350 awards were made.
-Since Scholarship Central was started, over $5 million has been awarded to area students.
+The free online system allows students to complete a common application to connect to more than 50 local scholarship and interest-free loan programs.
+Over three years, nearly $10 million has been awarded to area students.
 Scholarship Central is a partnership of St. Louis Graduates with St. Louis Community Foundation, The Scholarship Foundation of St. Louis and Wells Fargo Advisors.

 WHY IT MATTERS